 Call to Roots

 Budha-ruled Asresas are typically storytellers.
 They are protective, parentally concerned, emotionally responsive communicators.
-Intensely patriotic and often xenophobic, Naga-born harken to the old ways, the familiar rhythms, the folk stories which bind an ethnic people to their roots.
-Azresa have a particular genius for evoking ethnic narratives and ancient resentments.
+Intensely patriotic and often xenophobic, Naga-born harken to the old ways, the familiar rhythms, the folk stories which bind an ethno-cultural people to their roots.
+Azresa have a particular genius for evoking ancestral guilt, ethnic narratives, and ancient resentments.

 Emotionally engaged and gesturing (Budha) in their messaging style, Hydra-born are often accomplished writers in literary genre ranging from political speech-scripters to parenting advice to folktale raconteurs.
 They specialize in tropes of root-culture, customs and habits, protection of the genetic stock, stabilization of the place of settlement, and defense of a way of life.